πŸ€– BCH709 AI Assistant: Ask questions about this class using NotebookLM

 # Initialize shell (run once after installation)

-$ micromamba shell init --shell bash --root-prefix ~/micromamba
+$ conda shell init --shell bash --root-prefix ~/micromamba

 # Restart your terminal or source the rc file